-The residential units are arranged within a 12m-deep linear slab that growsto a deeper 3-storey plinth between the level of new public space (the promenade) and the Neuilly cemetery.
+Residential units are arranged within a 12m-deep linear slab that grows to a deeper three-storey plinth between the level of new public space (the promenade) and the Neuilly cemetery.
 Commercial spaces and student housing are located in the lower levels to animate the esplanade of the Jardins de l’Arche.
-Upper levels 1-9 provide 91 double-aspect apartments (72 of which are affordable, 9 of which are ‘social housing’ apartments reserved for inhabitants of Nanterre), and 1 level of maisonette penthouses.
-The building therefore embraces the social cohesion of the pre-Hausmannian building typology that combined the bourgeoisie, civil servants, low-wage employees and students in one single building.
+The upper levels provide 91 dual-aspect apartments (72 are affordable and nine are social housing apartments reserved for inhabitants of Nanterre), and one level of maisonette penthouses.

-On the southern exposure, the floors are tapered by 2-degrees in alternate directions to bring an oblique view of the Axe Historique into the exterior spaces, which also generates a stepped section for the building.
-As a result, the private outdoor spaces on alternate floors become differentiated into either protruding or recessed forms.
-The protruding open spaces are clad with aluminium sliding shutters for privacy and shade to function as loggias, while the recessed open spaces, which are shaded by the floor above, are left open to function as balconies.
-The stepped section of the building therefore reduces the amount of material needed for shading and makes the building more environmentally sustainable.
+On the southern exposure the floors are tapered by two degrees in alternate directions to give an oblique view of the Axe Historique.
+This move also generates a stepped section, which means that private outdoor spaces on alternate floors are differentiated into either protruding or recessed forms.
+The protruding open spaces function as loggias, clad with aluminium sliding shutters for privacy and shade, while the recessed open spaces, which are shaded by the floor above, are left open to function as balconies.
+The stepped section of the building therefore reduces the amount of material needed for shading and contributes to environmental sustainability.

-Private outdoor spaces at each end of the apartments are provided throughout the building, irrespective of the tenure type.
-Owing to the tapered floor shapes, they also range in size, shape and orientation from one end of the building to the other - thus giving prospective residents more options to choose from.
-An equally inclusive approach is taken to the cladding of this mixed-tenure residential building.
-All apartments and student rooms are clad with full height glazing and sliding aluminum shutters.
-Consequently, a student room is given the same exact ‘interface’ with the exterior urban context as one of the simplex apartments or penthouses, removing the visual cues of affordability from the urban realm they share.
+The design aims for inclusivity so that both student rooms and private residences benefit from choice and privacy.
+Private outdoor spaces at each end of the apartments are provided throughout the building irrespective of the tenure type.
+Thanks to the tapered floor profile, they range in size, shape and orientation from one end of the building to the other.
+All apartments and student rooms are clad with full height glazing and sliding aluminium shutters.
+Consequently, a student room is given the same interface with its context as one of the simplex apartments or penthouses, removing the visual cues of affordability from the urban realm they share.